home

 We don’t penalize a team for the coach forgetting to report a legal substitute.

-Our World Series format makes all games count and ends in a double elimination format with an "If Game" for all but one division.
+Our World Series format makes all games count and ends in a double elimination format with an "If Game" for all but two divisions.

 We allow teams to qualify early so they can plan and don’t create unnecessary hoops for teams to jump through which deters teams from making the effort.